Lehigh Acres Florida

 Gerald Gould was the president of the corporation that developed Lehigh Acres, which began in 1954.
 He remained as president until the company was sold in 1972.

 Since the days of the Lucky Lee Ranch, the boundaries of Lehigh Acres have stretched to cover 61,000 acres (250 km2), including the runways of the former Buckingham Army Airfield, a major Army Air Forces training base that was closed at the end of World War II.
-The pasture land where Ratner's cattle roamed and the since broken up runways where military flight crews trained has been divided into some 152,000 0.25-acre (1,000 m2) and 0.5-acre (2,000 m2) lots for housing, along over 1,400 miles (2,300 km) of roads.
+The pasture land where Ratner's cattle roamed and the since broken up runways where military flight crews trained has been divided into some 152,000 0.25-and-0.5-acre (1,000 and 2,000 m2) lots for housing, along over 1,400 miles (2,300 km) of roads.
 Strips of land along major thoroughfares, such as Homestead Road and Lee Boulevard, were set aside for commerce.
 In 1997, nearly 90% of Lehigh Acres' lots remained vacant.[citation needed]

 In 1992, Lee County, with the cooperation of a new developer, declared Lehigh Acres to be blighted,[citation needed] and authorized its Community Redevelopment Agency to take steps towards improving infrastructure and planning elements neglected by the original developer.
 It is estimated that nearly $11 million would be needed to repave the development's roads.